julien-muke/ai-image-recognition-terraform/README.md

 ## <a name="steps">🔎 Overview </a>

 In this project, we’ll use Amazon Rekognition to detect objects, scenes, and concepts in an image, then pass those results to Amazon Bedrock (Titan model) to generate a human-readable summary.
-The frontend allows users to upload images and get insightful, AI-generated descriptions — all with zero servers to manage!
+The frontend allows users to upload images and get insightful, AI-generated descriptions, all with zero servers to manage!

 ## <a name="steps">🛠 Tech Stack: </a>